 Who to notify when you sell

-When you have a firm offer your solicitor should notify the Leasehold Team and send, in advance, the “resale package” fee (£50 as at September 2008).
+When you have a firm offer your solicitor should notify the Leasehold Team and send, in advance, the “resale package” fee (please contact the leasehold team for the current fee).
 This package provides detailed information relating to the sale of your property.
 This fee does not include providing a copy of the lease for which there is an additional charge.

 Once your sale is completed, the incoming lessee will be required to formally notify the Leasehold Services Team.

 You must also notify the local utility companies for gas, electricity and telephones to arrange a meter reading for the day you move.

 Once you have a firm completion date you should give details of your forwarding address to the Leasehold Team.

 Do you rent a garage or parking space?

 If you rent a garage or parking space you must give the Estate Office one week’s notice that you are leaving and the keys must be handed in on the day you move.
 Please do not hand the keys on to the person buying your flat.
 There are often long waiting lists for these facilities and the new lessee must join the queue.

 You may not sublet your home for 90 days or less (sometimes known as a “holiday let”) as this will be a breach of the council’s planning regulations.